Continued from Sussex Stories 2

 We got invited to conferences and seminars to give talks, from India to Canada, Brussels and all over the UK.
 One event we were invited to, in 2005 I think, was a visit to the UK of a delegation from the Chinese Communist Party.
 All sorts of luminaries were there, including the bruiser John McTernan, a political advisor to Tony Blair.
 We said lots of things to the delegation about policy under New Labour but the Chinese delegation kept coming back to the same question: 'How does Mr Blair maintain discipline in the party?'.

 I got invited twice to speak at meetings in Brussels of politicians, political advisors, and academics.
 I was given the task both times of providing a left critique of New Labour.
 One was a Policy Network (a pro-New Labour think tank) conference in 2011 which mainly consisted of centre-left politicians and advisors.
-In my talk I argued that the left needed to play down growth and put more emphasis on environmental concerns, and shift from an anti-immigration stance to one that argued for the benefits of immigration.
+In my talk, I argued that the left needed to play down growth and put more emphasis on environmental concerns, and shift from an anti-immigration stance to one that argued for the benefits of immigration.
 It went down badly with my audience.
 The former Prime Minister of Denmark was there and the former Labour minister Liam Byrne chaired my session.
-He was the one that left a note for the incoming Conservative government saying there was no money left.
+He was the one who left a note for the incoming Conservative government saying there was no money left.
 That was about as high as my direct contact with elites ever went and I don't think they were on board with my talk.
 But Anthony Giddens, who had written on climate change by then, said, to the side, that he agreed with what I had said and a couple of passionate left-wing women MEPs from, I think, France and Germany, also said they agreed.
 My daughter came with me and we stayed a few days and did some tourism in Brussels and Bruges.
 We were in a bit of a bubble and on the way back on the Eurostar I couldn't work out why all the papers were running articles on Steve Jobs.
-Eventually I twigged he had died while we were away.
+Eventually, I twigged he had died while we were away.
 Soon after, Policy Network asked me to write a chapter for a book they were publishing.
 When the proofs came back all the bits where I expressed left-wing views had gone.
 What were they expecting when they commissioned me to write for them?
 They claimed it was a mistake.
 I later found out from an insider that they did sometimes make such 'mistakes'.
 I got the missing parts put back in.

 The other talk I gave in Brussels was at a seminar in 2012 where there were two speakers, the other was a Belgian government minister Paul Magnette.
 He represented the centre-left perspective and gave a slick talk on the way forward for the left.
 I obediently fulfilled the allocated role I was given of being 'critical, very critical, very very critical' as the chair of the session put it.
 The audience was a small one of MEPs, European parliament civil servants, and political advisors.
-Several them came up to me afterwards and had questions, asking for reading and such like.
+Several of them came up to me afterwards and had questions, asking for reading and such like.
 One Irishman told me (rightly) that I talked too fast.
 These were my first two visits to Brussels as an adult and it was a strange place, where English was the main language as you were out and about, the people in the city centre were from all nations, and if you had been parachuted in you would not have been able to guess what country you were in, all a product of being the base for the European parliament.
-It was a day trip this time and on the early morning train from London there were MEPs and European parliament staff, and in the evening when I went back many of the same faces,
+It was a day trip this time and on the early morning train from London there were MEPs and European parliament staff, and in the evening when I went back many of the same faces.

 The end of the interdisciplinary system: The Thrill is Gone

 The university started to feel a bit New Labour too - Sussex's old social conscience but mixed with an increasing emphasis on notions of business efficiency.
 In 1998 a new Vice-Chancellor (VC, university CEO) was appointed.
 Alasdair Smith came from inside the university, a professor of economics, a Pro-Vice Chancellor (PVC, deputy to the VC) and former Dean (head of school).
 He was to continue in the role until 2007.
 It felt promising to have a VC who knew the university and was coming up from the ground.
 He was someone who was willing to talk to students when they set up a protest camp outside his building.
 Later VCs were not interested in dialogue with student protestors.
 Mary Stuart was a PVC under Alasdair.
 She had a nice personal touch.
-She was very encouraging and supportive to me and later became a well regarded VC at the University of Lincoln.
+She was very encouraging and supportive to me and later became a well-regarded VC at the University of Lincoln.
 Alasdair's wife Sherry Ferdman worked at the university as a lecturer and I liked her a lot.
 I worked with her, if I remember correctly, on study skills materials for students, which there were not a lot of in those days.
 Another PVC was Evelyn Welch, now VC at Bristol University.
 I later found out that she is Florence Welch's (of Florence and the Machine) mother and every time Florence comes up in conversation however hard I try I can't help blurting out 'I know her Mum'.

 But it turned out that Alasdair's experience of the university had not generated affection for its structures.
 He proposed abolishing the interdisciplinary school system and replacing it with conventional departments.
-To his credit, he created a campus wide email group, that I think everyone was on, to discuss the proposals.
+To his credit, he created a campus-wide email group, that I think everyone was on, to discuss the proposals.
 Such openness to wide consultation was not continued under future VCs.
-In my school I think I was just about the only one who contributed regularly to this email list, in my case on the side of interdisciplinary structures and against the changes.
+In my school, I think I was just about the only one who contributed regularly to this email list, in my case on the side of interdisciplinary structures and against the changes.
 This led some to believe that my school was against the reforms when, in fact, there was probably more support for the reforms in my school than in the others in the arts and social sciences.
-At the end of the email debate I sent a very short message to the group along the lines, if I remember the nuances right, that at the start, quoting him, Alasdair had said the changes were not a threat to interdisciplinarity, but at the end, quoting again, said he hoped everyone would move on from interdisciplinarity.
+At the end of the email debate, I sent a very short message to the group along the lines, if I remember the nuances right, that at the start, quoting him, Alasdair had said the changes were not a threat to interdisciplinarity, but at the end, quoting again, said he hoped everyone would move on from interdisciplinarity.

 The old system was ended.
 There was mass migration of staff around the university so we could be co-located in departments.
 The sociologists were brought together in one place.
 Interdisciplinary schools were ended and courses that had been lovingly created for them were terminated.
 I managed to save my course on 'The Death of Socialism?' (with a question mark) by persuading the Centre for European Studies and Politics to host it.
 They kindly continued to do so for another 20 years.
 It was a popular, lively course and I loved teaching it.

 One person who was aghast that a course he had carefully constructed was due to be lost was Glen Newey, a political philosopher.
 His course was a brilliant and unusual one on 'Political Persuasion' and he could not believe all his work on this would just be swept away.
 I can't remember if it got saved in a new unit.
-Glen always reminded me of Vyvyan from the Young Ones.
+Glen always reminded me of Vyvyan from The Young Ones.
 He had an office near mine and he was devoted to high academic standards, like all good philosophers.
 I visited his house in the countryside once or twice and met his kids and got to know his wife Linda.
 Glen would get anxious before seminars about them going well (I did too) and afterwards would get worried if just one or two students did not seem to be fully on board in the classes.
 I told him you can't please all the people all the time.
 Glen had a blunt manner, and was scathing about the powerful and privileged.
 He was unconventional, funny with a black humour, kind-hearted, and popular.

 Alasdair played a big part in the creation of the successful medical school at Sussex.
 The building created for the school did not really fit in with the campus architecture and he later said that he was sorry he had not taken a more hands-on role in keeping an eye on how it developed.
 He attracted controversy for supporting the introduction of top-up fees and for attempting to close down (or restructure) the Chemistry department, because of thin student recruitment.
-A high profile national campaign to save Chemistry was launched.
+A high-profile national campaign to save Chemistry was launched.
 Alasdair had to go before a parliamentary committee to defend his plans.
 He was not helped by the fact that one of those involved in the campaign was a Nobel prize winner, Harry Kroto, once a member of Sussex Chemistry.
 Sussex still has a chemistry department.
 When I was HoD, the Dean position above me became vacant and Alasdair asked me if I was interested.
 I said that being Head of Department (as I was then) was high enough in management for me.

 There was a large do at the Brighton Dome when Alasdair retired as VC.
 I have always thought you should judge people by what they do, not what they are like as personalities 1-1 or in public, and so I should have been pretty negative about Alasdair for dismantling the interdisciplinary structures.
-But at the last minute I decided to go to the party.
+But at the last minute, I decided to go to the party.

 Leader of the Pack: Head of Department 2002-5

-In 2001-2 the chair of Sociology, Jennifer Platt, went round the department consulting staff on who they thought should succeed her as subject chair when she retired.
+In 2001-2 the chair of Sociology, Jennifer Platt, went around the department consulting staff on who they thought should succeed her as subject chair when she retired.
 One day she came knocking on my door saying that I had come out as the top (or least bottom) choice.
 I took a bit of time to consider it.
 My ego overrode my doubts and I agreed to take it on.
 I started in August 2002, aged 38.
 In later years any meaningful consultation with the department about who should be Head (HoD) disappeared and the position was simply assigned from above by the outgoing Head in discussion with the Dean or Head of school above them.
 One year we were taken by surprise when we were just told someone had been appointed as HoD on the basis no-one else wanted to do it.
 If we had known this was going to happen others would have been willing to take on the role.

 Similarly, when we were allowed a new post, what our criteria for the post would be was discussed by members of the department and I continued this approach when I was Head.
 On one occasion I found out that the Dean above me had just bypassed me and the department and told HR what kind of new post for us was to be advertised.
 I was livid.
 I was able to contact HR in time and get the job withheld on the basis that I, the Head of Sociology, and the department as a whole, knew nothing about the job specs that had been drawn up.
 In later years department members were no longer consulted about criteria for a new post.
 Heads of Department or School would decide what kind of post would be advertised and the rest of us would just be told.
-It was not only undemocratic; it also bypassed lots of on the ground expertise which the decision-making would have benefitted from.
+It was not only undemocratic; it also bypassed lots of on-the-ground expertise which the decision-making would have benefitted from.

 While I was HoD there was an attempt by one disgruntled Dean to organise a meeting of Deans and other managers while Alasdair Smith was away in China.
 It sounded like some sort of mad coup attempt and I'm not sure the meeting even went ahead.

 During my term as Head we made a number of appointments, many women.
 Women became the majority of the department for the first time.
-After this period, we had some great young working class women joining the department.
-On appointing committees I sat on at Sussex, many beyond Sociology, I felt that confident middle class women were well looked upon.
-It did feel to me that working class women had to do more than others to get where they got to.
+After this period, we had some great young working-class women joining the department.
+On appointing committees I sat on at Sussex, many beyond Sociology, I felt that confident middle-class women were well looked upon.
+It did feel to me that working-class women had to do more than others to get where they got to.
 We were still all white.
 It would take a long time before that changed.
 Years later Alana Lentin got a new job in Australia and there was a discussion about what sort of person should replace her.
 Alana and I argued that we should have someone who could keep up her race teaching in the department.
 I felt every sociology degree should have courses on class, gender, and race.
 I was pretty shocked that no-one else other than us two thought keeping up race teaching should be a criterion.

 After one year as Subject Chair, as the new departmental system kicked in, the role was redefined from Chair of the Sociology Subject Group to Head of Department.
 One day I heard loud banging on my door, drilling and hammering.
 I didn't know quite what to do so I sat it out.
 When it stopped I tentatively crept forward to open the door and saw a large 'Head of Department' notice had been attached.